 Rough rates at rest: infants 30–60 breaths/min, toddlers 24–40 breaths/min, preschoolers 20–30 breaths/min.
 If breathing is fast AND your child is at rest (not crying), call the doctor.

-My child has a febrile seizure — what do I do?
+My child has a febrile seizure.
+What do I do?

 Stay calm.
 Place them on their side.
 Don't put anything in their mouth.
 Time the seizure.
 Most last under 5 minutes.
-Call your pediatrician — every first febrile seizure warrants a call, and any seizure lasting longer than 5 minutes warrants 112/911.
+Call your pediatrician.
+Every first febrile seizure warrants a call, and any seizure lasting longer than 5 minutes warrants 112/911.

 How KidyGrow can help